Double-stack rail transport: Weights

 Containers have weight limits designed to allow their transport by road trucks, which have lower weight limits than trains.
 Outside the U.S., a common limit for railways is 8 t/m train length and 22.5 t per axle.
-A four axle container car can take 90 t.
+A four-axle container car can take 90 t.
 Since a container is limited to 30.5 t, even including the empty weight of the rail car, single stacking uses only part of the load capacity of the railway.
 A 20 ft container is limited to 24 t and two such can fit into a car for a 40 ft container, or even three if double-stacking, but not four unless very high axle load is permitted.
-The North American railways permit two 53 ft containers as shown in the images on this page.
+The North American railways permit two 53 ft containers as shown in the images in this article.

 Another consideration is the maximum weight of a train.
-A maximum length train in Europe, 750 m long can have 50 container cars with a total weight of 2250 t, and more if 20 ft containers are included.
+A maximum-length train in Europe, 750 m long can have 50 container cars with a total weight of 2250 t, and more if 20 ft containers are included.
 This is not far from the limit using standard European (freight) couplers.

 Operations

 North America

-Intermodal containers shipped by rail within North America are primarily 53 ft long, with trailer-on-flat-car (TOFC) units used as well.
-The 53-foot length reflects a common maximum length for highway semi-trailers, which varies by state.
+Intermodal containers shipped by rail within North America are primarily 53 ft long, with trailer-on-flatcar (TOFC) units used as well.
+The 53-foot length reflects a common maximum length for highway semi-trailers, which varies by province, territory and state.
 Major domestic intermodal carriers include: